Can Car Accidents Cause Miscarriages?

 Can I Get a Settlement for a Miscarriage Caused by a Car Accident?

-After any car accident in California, you are allowed to seek compensation for your damages as long as you can prove that you were not 100% at fault for the accident.
+After any car accident in Los Angeles, you are allowed to seek compensation for your damages as long as you can prove that you were not 100% at fault for the accident.
 If you suffered a miscarriage as a result of the accident—whether the miscarriage happened right away or after a few days or weeks—you may be able to obtain compensation for any medical expenses you incur.
 The same is true if the accident results in premature birth.
 You may also be able to recover compensation for your pain and suffering, as well as emotional distress caused by the accident.